North Kaibab to Bright Angel Trail—One of the Best HIkes in the Grand Canyon

 Potable Water.
 Pit Toilets.
 Campground (Backcountry permit required).
 Ranger Station nearby.
 Emergency Phone.

 Just a few minutes walk from Phantom Ranch, look for the trail marker sign for Bright Angel Trail.
 Passing by a ranger station and a few cabins, continue towards the Colorado River.
+You’ll be heading toward what is often referred to as the Grand Canyon Indian Garden.

 Stop in the middle of the bridge crossing and look around at this awe inspiring canyon.
 We saw a caravan of rafters heading down the Colorado River.

-This rim to rim trail Grand Canyon is lined in sand.
-Layers and layers of sinking, sliding, frustrating sand makes this part particularly frustrating.
-Accept the challenge.
 Use trekking poles to stay upright, working that upper body.
 The best description I can think of for this portion is beach walking.

 We did a few breaks along the way, soaking our heat swollen hands in the cool stream.
 It was heavenly.